Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Efficient optimization of the LP relaxation

-Next, we relate the optimal solution $\Feta$ of the regularized problem~\eqref{MB-P} to iterates of the Mirror Descent algorithm (for background see, e.g.,~\citep[\S4.4]{Bub15}) applied to the original LP~\eqref{MMC-P}.

-\begin{remark}[Regularized $\MMC$ as Lazy Mirror Descent on~\eqref{MMC-P}] Consider running Lazy Mirror Descent (a.k.a., Nesterov's Dual Averaging) on~\eqref{MMC-P} w.r.t. the entropic mirror map.
-The $t$-th iterate is $F^{\eta}$, where $\eta$ is the sum of the first $t$ stepsizes. \end{remark}

-The final two remarks discuss the effects of the regularization parameter $\eta$.
+We conclude this discussion with two remarks about the regularization parameter $\eta$.

-\begin{remark}[Effect of regularizing $\MMC$] The solution $\Feta$ is readily characterized in the limit as the entropic penalty dominates ($\eta \to 0$) or vanishes ($\eta \to \infty$): $\lim_{\eta \to 0} \Feta$ is the max-entropy element of $\FE$, and $\lim_{\eta \to \infty} \Feta$ is the max-entropy solution among optimal solutions for~\eqref{MMC-P}.\footnote{These limits are in analog to those for entropically regularized Optimal Transport (see, e.g.,~\citep[Proposition 4.1]{PeyCut17}), and can be proved in an identical manner.} For every finite $\eta$, the solution $F^{\eta}$ is dense in that $F_{ij}^{\eta} > 0$ for every edge $(i,j)$.
+\begin{remark}[Effect of regularizing $\MMC$] The solution $\Feta$ is readily characterized in the limit as the regularization dominates ($\eta \to 0$) or vanishes ($\eta \to \infty$): $\lim_{\eta \to 0} \Feta$ is the max-entropy element of $\FE$, and $\lim_{\eta \to \infty} \Feta$ is the max-entropy solution among optimal solutions for~\eqref{MMC-P}.\footnote{This is in analog to entropic Optimal Transport~\citep[Proposition 4.1]{PeyCut17}, and can be proved similarly.} For every finite $\eta$, the solution $F^{\eta}$ is dense in that $F_{ij}^{\eta} > 0$ for every edge $(i,j)$.
 However, as $\eta$ increases (i.e., the regularization decreases), $F^{\eta}$ concentrates on edges belonging to Min-Mean-Cycle(s); see Figure~\ref{fig:eta:dense} for an illustration. \end{remark}

-\begin{remark}[Tradeoff for regularizing $\MMC$] There is a natural algorithmic tradeoff for choosing $\eta$: roughly, more regularization makes $K = \exp[-\eta W]$ easier to balance, while less regularization ensures that the regularized problems are more similar to the original LPs.
-Therefore, we take $\eta$ as small as possible such that solving the regularized problems still yields an $O(\eps)$ optimal solution for the original LPs (and thus $\MMC$).
+\begin{remark}[Tradeoff for regularizing $\MMC$] There is a natural algorithmic tradeoff for choosing $\eta$: roughly, more regularization makes $K = \exp[-\eta W]$ easier to balance, while less regularization ensures fidelity of the regularized problems to the original LPs.
+Therefore, we take $\eta$ as small as possible such that solving the regularized problems yields an $O(\eps)$ optimal solution for the original LPs (and thus $\MMC$).
 A simple argument---either bounding the primal entropy regularization by $\eta^{-1} \log m$ using Lemma~\ref{lem:ent}, or bounding the dual softmin approximation error by $\eta^{-1} \log m$ using Lemma~\ref{lem:smin}---shows that $\eta = O(\eps^{-1} \log m)$ suffices. \end{remark}

-We mention also that there are close parallels between how regularized $\MMC$ corresponds to Matrix Balancing, and how regularized Optimal Transport corresponds to Matrix Scaling; details in \iftoggle{arxiv}{Appendix~\ref{sec:ot}.}{Appendix D of the extended arXiv version of this paper.}